Yuichi Nakayama: Karting

-Born in the Setagaya Ward of Tokyo, Nakayama began his racing career in karting at the age of six and raced in various local championships, progressing to the KF2 category in 2007, finishing 7th in the Asia-Pacific Championship.
+Born in the Setagaya Ward of Tokyo, Nakayama began his racing career in karting at the age of six and raced in various local championships, progressing to the KF2 category in 2007, finishing seventh in the Asia-Pacific Championship.

 Early career

 In 2008, Nakayama graduated to single–seaters into the Formula Challenge Japan mono-series.
 He finished thirteenth in the series standings, without scoring a podium.
 He stayed in the series for another season, progressing to fourth position in the standings, collecting six podiums.

-He stayed in the series for a third successive season in 2010.
+Nakayama stayed in the series for a third successive season in 2010.
 He dominated the whole season and won ten from twelve races, finishing every race in the podium positions and finally taking the championship title.
 He also contested the final rounds in Formula BMW Pacific, joining the Asia Racing Team.

 All-Japan Formula Three

 In 2011, Nakayama stepped up to the National class of the All-Japan Formula Three Championship with the TOM'S Spirit team.
 He finished third, taking three class wins.

-In 2012 he switched to the series' Championship class, joining the main TOM'S team.
+In 2012, Nakayama switched to the series' Championship class, joining the main TOM'S team.
 He finished as runner-up to Ryō Hirakawa, winning races at Motegi, Sugo and Fuji.
 During the season he also appeared in the Macau Grand Prix, finishing 21st.

-He continued his collaboration with TOM'S in 2013.
+Nakayama continued his collaboration with TOM'S in 2013.
 This time he dominated the championship, finishing each of the 13 races he contested – 11 wins and a pair of runner-up placings – on the podium, clinching the championship title before the final round of the season, that he was forced to miss.
 He also repeated his effort to win the Macau Grand Prix trophy with TOM'S.

 Super Formula

 Nakayama made his début in Super Formula in 2014 with KCMG.
 He finished in eighteenth position in the championship standings, without scoring a point.
 Despite this, the team decided to retain him for the 2015 until 2016 season.
 Nakayama replaced Artem Markelov at the sixth round due to Markelov being called up to race for BWT Arden in the FIA Formula 2 Championship.
-Nakayama then return to KCMG for 2 rounds to cover Kamui Kobayashi.
-Nakayama covers for Sacha Fenestraz at Kondo Racing after Fenestraz unable obtain visa entrance to Japan.
+Nakayama then returned to KCMG for two rounds to substitute for Kamui Kobayashi.
+Nakayama covered for Sacha Fenestraz at Kondo Racing after Fenestraz was unable to obtain his visa entrance to Japan.
 Nakayama did not score a point, and competed all but two rounds that season.